zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

 Define Documentation
 ####################

-Defines are documented similarly as functions.
+Defines and functions are documented similarly.
 Some noteworthy differences are:

 * The best practice for defines requires the use of the **@def** special command.

-* Just as with functions we provide a full and a simplified template.
+* Just as with functions, we provide a full and a simplified template.
-  The simplified template is also accepted.
   The syntax used in the simplified template should only be used if you are familiar with Doxygen.
-Use the full template if you are having problems getting the documentation to generate properly.
+Use the full template if you are having problems generating the documentation properly.

 Define Comment Templates
 ************************